Cliff Diving: Exploring Reward Surfaces in Reinforcement Learning Environments: Cliffs Impact Policy Gradient Training

 For both A2C and PPO we evaluate the percent change in reward that results from training for 2048 environment steps at a particular checkpoint.
 For each checkpoint, we perform 10 trials in which we evaluate the starting performance of the agent over 1000 episodes, the agent takes a few gradient steps, and then we evaluate the resulting policy over 1000 episodes as well.
 We calculate the percent change in reward, and average this value over every checkpoint in each set.
 This produces an average change in reward for the set of cliff checkpoints, and the set of non-cliff checkpoints, which we list in \autoref{fig:a2c_v_ppo_table}.

 We also want to ensure that the method takes a step in the direction that we are studying, and steps far enough to reach the cliff.
 As such, we try increasing both the learning rate (LR) and the number of steps per parallel environment per training update (N steps).
-The remaining hyperparameters are the same optimal hyperparameters used in previous experiments.
+The remaining hyperparameters are the optimal hyperparameters from RL Zoo 3 \citep{rl-zoo3} as in previous experiments.
 We use these hyperparameters to validate the existence of cliffs and demonstrate that cliffs can have a negative effect on training, whether or not it commonly occurs in practice.